Praytic/youtd2/.github/CONTRIBUTING.md

 # Contribution guidance

+## How to contribute

+You can contribute in different ways:

+- Report a bug in Issues
+- Write a suggestion in Discussions
+- Submit a modification to source code!

+For the last one, you will need to download the Godot editor and obtain assets.
+Read below to find out how to obtain assets.

 ## Assets

-The game repository doesn't contain assets.
-To be able to open the game in the editor, you will need to download the assets separately.

-Link to assets folder: [link](https://drive.google.com/drive/folders/1U4wTjBu2qo1cInH3IAowsFC5yq56V5uQ?usp=sharing)
+Follow this link to the assets folder: [link](https://drive.google.com/drive/folders/1U4wTjBu2qo1cInH3IAowsFC5yq56V5uQ?usp=sharing)

 (Note that these assets are partially replaced with placeholders)